jmayeda/Fun-With-Python/README.md

 # Fun-With-Python
-Experimenting with Python -- Simulation, Robotics, and ML
+Experimenting with Python: Simulation, Robotics, and ML